-- Must not include the username or any 4 continuous alphanumeric characters found in the username.
+- Must not be less than 6 characters in length. - Must not include the username or any 4 continuous alphanumeric characters found in the username.
 For example, if the username is Subnet25, the password may not be subnet25admin or subnetadmin.
 However, net25admin or Sub25admin is permitted. - Must have at least one alphabetic character and one number.
 Special characters are permitted. - Must not have more than 3 continuously incrementing or decrementing numbers.
 For example, Sub123 and Sub19826 are permitted, but Sub12345 is not.